Incognito-Tabs/Roblox-WS-Execution/readme.md

 Roblox WS Execution goes above and beyond by offering seamless support for multiple accounts.
 If you engage in multi-Roblox instances and manage multiple accounts, this feature is tailored for you.
 With Roblox WS Execution's multi-account support, you can effortlessly execute code across various game instances while maintaining a smooth and organized experience.

-* Please note that multiple account support only works with Electron since no other executors currently support multiple Roblox instances [to my knowledge].
+Please note that multiple account support only works with executors that support multiple roblox instances.

 ### Using Multi-Account Support